 Where can I find an aromatherapy practitioner?

-To find a local registered aromatherapy practitioner, contact the Aromatherapy Registration Council for details of therapists in your area.
+To find a local registered aromatherapy practitioner, contact the Aromatherapy Council for details of therapists in your area.